appirio-digital/ezbake/docs/pages/docs/how-ezbake-works/index.md

 1. What is the file name for this ORM model? `user.js`
 1. What object are you querying from the database? `user`
+1. Say something to the user: `Hello, world`

 The result is a file called `user.js` dropped in the `/models` directory of the project that looks like the following: